 Claudine was encouraged by other participants in the training to join a savings group.
 She secured a loan worth 15,000 Rwandan francs from the Village Savings and Loans Associations (VSLA) to improve and invest in her business.

 Despite being discouraged by others, Claudine moved closer to the cross-border trade market and hired a stall where she could sell tomatoes.
-Using the knowledge she gained from the business trainings and dialogue sessions, along with good investment and enough savings, Claudine now has a permanent stall where her customers can easily locate her.
-Her goods are now secure from being stolen, rain does not cause her work to be put on hold and she is no longer worried about being harassed.
+Using the knowledge she gained from the CORE trainings and dialogue sessions, along with good investment and enough savings, Claudine now has a permanent stall where her customers can easily locate her.
+Her goods are secure from being stolen, rain does not cause her to stop work and she is no longer worried about being harassed.

 “Before I joined this market, I was crossing over to Bukavu every day carrying a basin of tomatoes or other goods depending on the market demand.
-In Bukavu, there are no constructed affordable markets, so I would walk street-to-street, house to house looking for buyers.
-Some customers would refuse to pay me, security organisations would take my things and I had nowhere to report it, above all I was always tired because of walking across the border and then coming home to take care of people."
-Caludine goes on to say,
+In Bukavu, there are no constructed affordable markets, so I would walk street to street, house to house looking for buyers.
+Some customers would refuse to pay me, security organisations would take my things and I had nowhere to report it, above all I was always tired because of walking across the border and then coming home to take care of people.”
+Claudine says.

 Ever since International Alert encouraged us to join this market, the suffering I endured has become history